afrischk/afrischk.github.io/_posts/2019-01-12-How-To-Become-A-Hacker.md

 Happy new year to everyone!
 Because of my New Year's resolutions, I am now blogging about the nerdy things I did in the last months.
-Honestly, I hope that I will invest more time this year evolve my hacking skills :-).
+Honestly, I hope that I will invest more time this year to evolve my hacking skills :-).

 Last year I asked myself the question 'How to become a hacker?'.
 Obviously it's a very simple question, but for me it took a while to get a starting point in the business.